dwalkup/NIC_prediction/README.md

 * weather data <a href = https://darksky.net/poweredby/>Powered By DarkSky</a>'s API.
 * ice measurements and historical winning times were taken from the <a href = https://www.nenanaakiceclassic.com/index.htm>Nenana Ice Classic official website</a>.

 I chose to start with the year 1989, because that is the earliest year that ice measurements from the contest are available.
-I gathered data for the months of March through May, because the winning day is generally between April 20 and May 20.
+I gathered data for the months of January through May, because the winning day is generally between April 20 and May 20.

-Once I cleaned and merged the data, I ended up discarding all information for the years 1993 and 1995.
+Once I cleaned and merged the data (using the notebook ice_classic_data.ipynb), I ended up discarding all information for the years 1993 and 1995.
 Those years were missing weather information for many days, including the winning days.

 I discarded all information for the days after the winning day in each year.

 Initially, I engineered several features that I thought would be useful: the number of daylight hours per day, binary indicators for precipitation type (rain or snow), and a running total of snow accumulation in a year.
 Later, I added time-series features in the form of moving averages for 3-, 5-, 7-, and 10-day windows for most features in the dataset.

 I performed experiments with several models: Logistic Regression, Random Forests, Histogram Gradient Boosted Trees, Support Vector Machines, and a couple of stacked models combining Logistic Regression, Random Forests, and Support Vector Machines.

+I started with logistic regression (ice_classic_logreg.ipynb).
+I then tried SVM (ice_classic_svm.ipynb).
+Next were random forests and histogram gradient boosted trees (ice_classic_trees.ipynb).
+Finally, I tried several stacked models (ice_classic_stacking.ipynb).

 In the end, the most performant model was one where I fed the results of a Random Forest classifier to a Logistic Regression classification model.